teamchef/OpenWebsoccer/openwebsoccer/lib/iosec/README.txt

 Open "iosec.php" file and edit values.

 1. Connection Interval: This is second based interval for accepting another connection.
-If you choose value 1 (1 second), another request in 1 second will be suspended by module.
-You can enter values like 0.1, 0.001, etc.
+If you choose value 1 (1 second),another request in 1 second will be suspended by module.
+You can enter values like 0.1,0.001,etc.

 2. Max.
 Connection Count: This is the interval based maximum connection limit count for accepting another connection.
 If you choose value 10 and your connection interval is 1 second.
 This means only 10 connections permitted in 1 second.

-3. Suspended Process Timeout: When a connection interval rule finds a connection is not prohibited, this timeout value will be activated.
+3. Suspended Process Timeout: When a connection interval rule finds a connection is not prohibited,this timeout value will be activated.
-For example, if connection interval is 1 and this value is 30 then, second connection in 1 second will be suspended for 30 seconds.
+For example,if connection interval is 1 and this value is 30 then,second connection in 1 second will be suspended for 30 seconds.

 4. Page Redirection: You redirect your detected users to another page after timeout page disappears.